Randy L. Anderson, USDA-ARS, Brookings South Dakota, 57006

 Published in Small Farmer’s Journal 33(4): 79-82 (2009)

-Summary.
-Producers in organic farming are seeking to reduce the amount of tillage used in their systems.
+Summary: Producers in organic farming are seeking to reduce the amount of tillage used in their systems.
 However, they are concerned that perennial weeds such as Canada thistle [Cirsium arvense (L.) Scop.] may proliferate if tillage is used less frequently.
-In this paper, we describe growth and development of Canada thistle, and then suggest various control tactics based on vulnerable aspects of its life cycle.
+This paper describes growth and development of Canada thistle and suggests various control tactics based on vulnerable aspects of its life cycle.
 Canada thistle can be managed by planning weed-suppressive rotations that disrupt population dynamics of Canada thistle across time.
 A key factor in rotation design is to include crops with life cycles that differ from Canada thistle, such as alfalfa and winter wheat.
 Perennial forages are especially effective in reducing Canada thistle density.
 Organic producers may be able to reduce the need for tillage to control Canada thistle with system design.

 Producers in organic farming would like to reduce the amount of tillage used in their cropping systems to limit the detrimental impact of tillage on soil health (Sooby et al. 2007).
 However, they are also concerned about weed management, as tillage is a primary control tactic.
 In particular, they believe that perennial weeds such as Canada thistle will escalate in systems with less tillage.